palantir/gradle-flexversion/README.md

 1. Set by environment variable `FLEX_VERSION_DOMAIN_OVERRIDE`. (example: `FLEX_VERSION_DOMAIN_OVERRIDE=foo ./gradlew publish`)
 2. Set by a tag if and only if environment variable `FLEX_VERSION_USE_TAG` is set or the property `useTags` is `true` and the commit has a tag.  **No commit counts or git hash are appended in this case**
-3. Environment variable from a user-provided list in the `flexVersion` closure property `envvarSources`
+3. Environment variable from a user-provided list in the `flexversion` closure property `envvarSources`
 4. Passed in by the user as a parameter to `flexVersion()`
 5. Reading the symbolic ref of HEAD (This will basically use the local branch name)
 6. The value `unspecified`